 ITD is partnering with the Office of Attorney General and the Department of Emergency Services to implement an enterprise-wide multi-factor authentication (MFA) solution.
 MFA is defense mechanism employed to make it difficult for unauthorized persons to access a computer system or network.
 This mechanism provides additional features to better safeguard your privacy and security.

-If your agency is interested in a MFA solution, please contact Art Bakke at (701) 328-1985.
+If your agency is interested in a MFA solution, please contact the Service Desk.
 This will allow ITD to determine whether its feasible to offer this product to all agencies.